 In a recent spate of discoveries, we have managed to identify several new features which might be aboard next year’s iOS 12.
 While some of the newer features are outrageously futuristic, like Micro-LEDs with Quantum Dot technology and vastly improved AR capabilities, some are comparatively mundane.
 Much of this newer information comes our way from the various patents which have been granted to Apple.
 While some of these were granted back in 2015, some have only just been spotted now.
 Sit tight as we take you through what could possibly be some of the best iOS 12 features.

 Feature 1: Have a system-wide Autofill system

-This is one feature which can be applied across the entire OS.
+Well, getting inspired by Android, many of us want this feature on iOS as it makes our tasks easier.
+This is one feature which can be applied to the entire OS.
 While we appreciate the recent changes in the iOS 11 when it comes to password managers, such as the ‘Password Autofill For Apps.’
 This, however, controls everything that you fill in.
 If the password manager can control everything related to the device, it will be most handy.
 Besides, the Android and the Windows devices have already got a lot of neat password managers.

 Not too many of the app developers in the current iOS 11 have made their apps open to editing by the password managers.
 Imagine using a new app on your favorite device and then having to manually type in the username and the password manually every time.
 A better password manager aboard the iOS 12 will help break this pattern.